-- The total inventory (mass) of any part of the process (unit) must be "self-regulated" by its in- or outflows, which implies that at least one flow in or out of any part of the process (unit) must depend on the inventory inside that part of the process (unit). - 2.
-For systems with several components, the inventory of each component of any part of the process must be "self-regulated" by its in- or outflows or by chemical reaction. - 3.
+The total inventory (mass) of any part of the process (unit) must be "self-regulated" by its in- or outflows, which implies that at least one flow in or out of any part of the process (unit) must depend on the inventory inside that part of the process (unit).

+- 2. For systems with several components, the inventory of each component of any part of the process must be "self-regulated" by its in- or outflows or by chemical reaction. - 3.
 For systems with several phases, the inventory of each phase of any part of the process must be "self-regulated" by its in- or outflows or by phase transition.

 Remark 1 The above requirement must be satisfied for "any part of the process".
-In practice, it is sufficient to consider the individual units plus the overall process.
+In theory, since the local balances of the individual units sum up to the balances around any group of units, it is sufficient to apply the above rule to the individual units only.
+However, in practice, it is recommended to consider at least the individual units plus the overall process.

 Remark 2 A flow that depends on the inventory inside a part of the process, is often said to be on "inventory control".
-Inventory control usually involves a level controller (LC) (liquid) or pressure controller (PC) (gas and in some cases liquid), but it may also be a temperature controller (TC), composition controller (CC) or even no control ("true" self-regulation, e.g. with a constant valve opening).
-Obviously, a flow controller (FC) can not be used for inventory control because flow is not a measure of inventory.
+Inventory control usually involves a level controller (LC) (liquid) or pressure controller (PC) (gas and in some cases liquid), but it may also be a temperature controller (TC), composition controller (CC) or even no control ("true" self-regulation, e.g. with a constant valve opening as in Figure 1(a)).
+On the other hand, a flow controller (FC) can not be used for inventory control because flow is not a measure of inventory.